OpenNebula/docs/source/administration/virtualization/evmwareg.rst

 -  **libvirt**: At the OpenNebula front-end, libvirt is used to access the VMware hypervisors , so it needs to be installed with ESX support.
 We recommend version 0.8.3 or higher, which enables interaction with the vCenter VMware product, required to use vMotion.
 This will be installed by the OpenNebula package.
 -  **rbvmomi**: Also at the OpenNebula front-end, the `rbvmomi gem <https://github.com/rlane/rbvmomi>`__ needs to be installed.
 This will be installed by the OpenNebula package or the install\_gems script.
--  **ESX, VMware Server**: At least one VMware hypervisor needs to be installed.
+-  **ESX 5.1, VMware Server**: At least one VMware hypervisor needs to be installed.
 Further configuration for the ``DATASTORE`` is needed, and it is explained in the TM part of the Configuration section.

 **Optional Requirements**.
 To enable some OpenNebula features you may need: